project-chip/matter.js/packages/matter.js/README.md

 }
 ```

-Additionally, you need to use at least `"strictNullChecks": true` or better for code quality `"strict": true` to make sure that all types are correctly determined.
+Additionally, we recommend using `"strictNullChecks": true` or better for code quality `"strict": true` to make sure that all types are correctly determined.

 ## matter.js usage